kalv25/azure-network-watcher/docs/labs/lab-04/index.md

 ## Task #4 - allow outbound HTTP traffic from `hubVm` to `spoke1Vm`

+We need to allow outbound HTTP traffic at `workload-snet`.
 Add new outbound rule to `iac-ws6-hub-vnet-workload-nsg` NSG rule that allows TCP traffic at port 80 from `iac-ws6-hub-vnet` to `iac-ws6-spoke1-vnet`.

 ![00](../../assets/images/lab-04/hub-nsg-1.png)